BergenHCI/bergenhci.github.io/events.md

 ### Lecture: Applied Mathematics in Human-Computer Interaction

-Dr. Arthur Fleig, a Junior Research Group leader from the University of Leipzig, will present his research on scalable HCI design using AI/ML models for simulating human-computer interaction, focusing on Acoustic Levitation, Biomechanical User Simulation, and optimization technology.
+Dr. Arthur Fleig, a Junior Research Group leader from the University of Leipzig, will present his research on scalable HCI design using AI/ML models for simulating human-computer interaction, focusing on Acoustic Levitation, Biomechanical User Simulation and optimization technology.

 Days: 17 Dec 2024